 Local and federal programs have helped provide clean, high-quality water to much of the Appalachian Region in the past two decades, but there are several communities in West Virginia, Tennessee, North Carolina, and Georgia where there is serious underinvestment in clean drinking sources.
 Small wonder the locals turn to soda.

 There’s something else the local industry affects.
 The U.S. economy is changing, and it has hit the region particularly hard.
-While the U.S. manufacturing continues to grow in output, it decreases in employment.
+While the U.S. manufacturing continues to grow in output, employment opportunities are decreasing as jobs are outsourced or automated.
 If fewer jobs are available, people make less money.
 And if people make less money, it’s far more difficult to access the dental care you need.

 Small wonder, then, that we see more tooth loss amongst poorer income groups.
 We also, coincidentally — or, well, probably not — see a relationship between lower frequency in dental visits and income.
 Consider the following report published by the Center for Health Workforce Studies, using data from Kentucky: